GiantDarth/cs430_project5/README.md

 1. Shear Left along _x_-axis: `;` key
 1. Shear Up along _y_-axis: `/` key
 1. Shear Down along _y_-axis: `,` key

-All parameters are *required* and not optional.
-All parameters must be used in the exact order provided above.

 ## Requirements
 1. Visual Studio 2015 (Any Edition)